GitHub Stars Are for Sale, and the Real Problem Is Not Vanity

 Your Encryption Keys Are in Virginia: On BitLocker, the FBI, and Why European Universities Need Sovereign Software

-Microsoft confirmed this week that it hands BitLocker encryption keys to the FBI on receipt of a valid legal order.
-Windows 11 uploads them to your Microsoft account by default, without asking.
+Microsoft confirmed this week that it produced BitLocker recovery keys to the FBI after a valid legal order.
+On eligible devices, Windows can back a recovery key up to a Microsoft account during setup.
 For European universities that handle research data, student records, and HR information under GDPR, this is not an abstract concern.
 It is a structural problem.
 The answer is not a technical workaround.
 It is sovereign, publicly funded, openly licensed software — and a principle that the EU has articulated but not consistently practised: public money, public code.

 28 January 2026 · 8 min · Sebastian Spicker